Kawagoe City Industrial Tourist Center (Koedo Kurari)

 Renkeiji Temple

-"Rakan", or "Arhat" is a Buddhist term signifying a spiritual practitioner, or high priest, who has attained enlightenment.
-Considered as one of Japan's three great Rakan is the 500 Rakan of the Kita-in temple that took 50 years to complete.
-The 538 stone statues are famous for expressing human emotions and for being unique in their actions.
-According to legend, if you visit at night and touch the heads of the statues, one will be warm.
-The face of this statue is said to resemble the sculptor's passed away parent.
+"Rakan," or "Arhat" is a Buddhist term signifying a spiritual practitioner, or high priest, who has attained enlightenment.
+The 500 Rakan of the Kitain Temple are one of Japan's three great Rakan and took 50 years to complete.
+The 538 stone statues are famous for expressing a wide range of human emotions and each having a unique action.
+According to legend, if you visit at night and touch the heads of the statues, only one will be warm, and it is said that this statue's face resembles the sculptor's deceased parent.

-Situated near the Nakacho intersection, the entrance to the Kurazukuri district, this information center takes the shape of a traditional storehouse and is packed with useful information!
-You can also use their baggage storage service (for a fee) and connect to their free Wi-Fi!
+Situated at the Nakacho intersection, the entrance to the Kurazukuri district, the Kawagoe City Nakacho Information Center is filled with useful information and housed in a traditional warehouse!
+You can also connect to their free Wi-Fi and use their baggage storage service (for a fee).

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept